Many people ask me to compare the Xebex vs. Concept2 rowing machines. “Are they the same?”, “Which is better?”, “Which one should I buy?”

 Drag Factor Settings

-“Drag Factor” is the calculation of the deceleration rate of your flywheel each stroke.
+“Drag Factor” is the calculation of the deceleration rate of your flywheel with each stroke.
 The drag factor then determines the speed of the flywheel and the true amount of “work” you are performing every stroke.

 The drag factor on a Concept2 can be viewed before a rowing session and adjusted with the damper.
 A higher damper setting translates into a higher drag factor.

 If you enjoy rowing at a drag factor of 130, you can find the exact drag factor on any Concept2 Rower.
-This is beneficial because a damper setting of 5 is not the same on every rowing machine due to factors like dust build up, elevation, and humidity.
+This is beneficial because a damper setting of 5 is not the same on every rowing machine due to factors like dust build-up, elevation, and humidity.

 It really is such an important feature for analyzing different times and competing against people from around the world.